 The first day of the month on the Jewish calendar is when there is a New Moon.
 By the 14th day (Nisan 13 at twilight) there is a Full Moon.
 Although there was light from both a Full Moon as well as the torches of those who came to arrest Jesus, He proclaimed that there was darkness.
 Darkness symbolizes both sin and death.
 It wasn’t physical darkness but spiritual darkness that was reigning that night.
-On that Friday night, prophecy concerning the suffering servant of God was being fulfilled.

 He was oppressed and afflicted, yet he did not open his mouth; he was led like a lamb to the slaughter, and as a sheep before her shearers is silent, so he did not open his mouth.
 Isaiah 53:7

 It was the next day (Nisan 14 – weekly Sabbath) when Jesus was flogged and crucified.